unicode-org/message-format-wg/spec/syntax.md

 ### Local Variables

-A _message_ can define local variables, such as might be needed for the transforming input or providing additional data to a _selector_ or _function_.
+A _message_ can define local variables, such as might be needed for transforming input or providing additional data to an _expression_.
 Local variables appear in a _declaration_, which defines the value of a named local variable.

 A _message_ containing a _declaration_ defining a local variable `$whom` which is then used twice inside the pattern: